David7ce/karchsys/README.md

 There are various options to install the system inside Arch Linux:

 ### Option 1.
-Run archinstall command (easy way)
+Run archinstall command (quick method)

 > Note: You can run `archinstall` and select your preferred options, or `archinstall --script guided` which pre-selects options.
-This takes 2 minutes.
+This takes 2 minutes, here's a video https://www.youtube.com/watch?v=8mEjwn_AjuQ.

 Also you can use archinstall with preconfigured files with `archinstall --config <path> --disk-layout <path> --creds <path>`, the path can be a remote URL or a local file.
 The bad side is that the url is very large.